awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 1. \(Optional\) For **Email contacts**, enter the email addresses that you want the notifications to be sent to and choose **Add email contact**\.
 Separate multiple email addresses with a comma\.
 A notification can have up to 10 email addresses\.

-   To receive a notification, you must specify an email address, You can also specify an Amazon SNS topic\.
+   To receive a notification, you must specify an email address\.
+You can also specify an Amazon SNS topic\.

 1. \(Optional\) For **SNS topic ARN**, enter the ARN for your Amazon SNS topic and then choose **Verify**\.
 If you want to use an Amazon SNS topic for your notification but don't have one, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.